Our rating(3.5/5)

 The Tide Card Reader solution appears like a good deal, but has some limitations.

-Popular UK-based business account Tide now offers in-person payments with its new card readers.
-The terminals look sleek and have a low fixed rate and price – but prohibitors like a short warranty should be considered.
+Popular UK-based business account Tide offers in-person payments with its two card readers.
+The terminals look sleek and have a low price, but a few prohibitors like complicated refunds should be considered.

 • Pros: Choice of two affordable, standalone terminals.
-Low fixed rate.
+Potentially low rates for domestic cards.
 Convenient for Tide users.

-• Best for: Existing Tide users who want the lowest fixed rate in a contract-free, standalone card reader.
+• Best for: Tide account users who want a standalone card reader for payments on the go.

 What is it?

-Tide Card Reader is a new offering from Tide, a popular business account provider in the UK.
+Tide Card Reader is a relatively new product from Tide, a business account provider in the UK.
 It enables users to accept contactless and chip and PIN card payments on a standalone, touchscreen card terminal purchased upfront.

-To buy one of the card machines, you need to sign up for a Tide Business Account and wait 90 days before you can order one through the Tide Business Banking App.
-Consequently, this is not a solution for non-Tide users who want to accept in-person payments straight away.
+To buy one of the card machines, you need to sign up for a Tide Business Account and order it through the Tide App.

 Accepted cards